DeanoBurrito/minos/README.md

 - `make all` builds the kernel in it's current config, and any required projects (syslib, initdisk).
 - `make iso` runs all, builds the current bootloader and creates a bootable iso.
 - `make run` same as iso, but launches qemu with the iso as a cdrom.
+- `make debug` same as run, it just asks qemu to listen on localhost:1234 for a gdb connection, and not to execute until we connect.
+- `make debug-hang` same as above, adds -no-reboot -no-shutdown.
+Mostly useless when gdb is usable.
 - `make clean` removes all build related files (for all projects), forcing a complete rebuild.

 # Supported platforms